tidepool-org/blip/docs/ReactMotion.md

 ## @tidepool/viz's usage of React Motion

 The history of React and animation is not an untroubled one.
-Tools for even simple CSS3-based animations on mounting and unmounting components—a very common use case—didn't even exist (in the form of the `React(CSS)TransitionGroup` addons) until version <!-- TODO: version number -->.
-And even the `ReactCSSTransitionGrouup` and `ReactTransitionGroup` solutions are not *great*, as their requirements for successful usage are rather unintuitive.
+Tools for even simple CSS3-based animations on mounting and unmounting components—a very common use case—didn't even exist (in the form of the `React(CSS)TransitionGroup` addons) until version [0.5.0](https://github.com/facebook/react/blob/master/CHANGELOG.md#react-with-addons-new 'React CHANGELOG') (released in October of 2013).
+And even the `ReactCSSTransitionGroup` and `ReactTransitionGroup` solutions are not *great*, as their requirements for successful usage are rather unintuitive.

 A  number of additional libraries have tried to solve various pieces of the React & animation problem, and [React motion](https://github.com/chenglou/react-motion 'GitHub: react-motion') is perhaps the most popular.
 Because its `TransitionMotion` API suits *most* of our use cases and because it's a popular project with a reasonably large community behind it, we have chosen it as our default replacement for D3's `transition` API for animating transitions in our data visualizations.